 Proposition 11

 When both firms choose to manipulate online reviews, the platform will choose to govern if and only if .
-According to the profits we calculated in Eqs.
-(49-3) and (43-3), there is one case as , .
+Based on the profits we calculated in Eqs.
+(49-3) and (43-3), there is one case in which , .

-Under the manipulation imposed by both firms A and B, our calculations describe that manipulation is not necessary to harm the firms’ profits in two cases as shown in Proposition 10.
-It is important to note that represents the net profit retained by firms A and B after deducting platform commissions.
-Only when exceeds a certain threshold (i.e. ) can the retained profit from price adjustments and manipulative actions be sufficiently high, allowing the marginal benefits of manipulation to outweigh its costs.
-Conversely, when is relatively low, the platform’s commission is too high, and even if a firm increases sales through manipulation, the remaining profit is insufficient to cover the cost of manipulation, thereby reducing the incentive to manipulate.
+Under the manipulation imposed by firms A and B, our calculations indicate that manipulation is not necessary to harm the firms’ profits in two cases, as shown in Proposition 10.
+Notably, represents the net profit retained by firms A and B after deducting platform commissions.
+Only when exceeds a certain threshold (i.e., ) can the retained profit from price adjustments and manipulative actions be sufficiently high, thus allowing the marginal benefits of manipulation to outweigh its costs.
+Conversely, when is relatively low, the platform’s commission is too high, and even if a firm increases sales through manipulation, the remaining profit is insufficient to cover the cost of manipulation, thus reducing the incentive to manipulate.

-(1) When the unit manipulation cost is small (i.e. ), both firms will be better off compared to no manipulation with a small or a large .
-According to Eqs.
-(47-1) and (47-2), the manipulation intensity of firms A and B is monotonically decreasing to , and since the manipulation intensity appears as a squared term in the cost function, its impact on costs is significantly amplified.
+(1) When the unit manipulation cost is small (i.e., ), both firms will be better off compared to the no manipulation scenario with a small or a large .
+Based on Eqs.
+(47-1) and (47-2), the manipulation intensities of firms A and B are monotonically decreasing to , respectively, and because the manipulation intensity appears as a squared term in the cost function, its impact on costs is significantly amplified.
 When is small, the resulting manipulation costs become substantial.
 However, at this stage, firms A and B can still benefit from manipulation with a small or a large .
-On the one hand, when is relatively small, consumers may be more sensitive in their product choices, leading firms to resort to manipulation to enhance their market appeal and compete for a limited consumer base.
-In this context, manipulation can help firms stand out in a situation where perceived quality difference (i.e. ) is small, resulting in higher sales.
+On the one hand, when is relatively small, consumers may be more sensitive in their product choices, driving firms to resort to manipulation to enhance their market appeal and compete for a limited consumer base.
+In this context, manipulation can help firms stand out in a situation where the perceived quality difference (i.e., ) is small, resulting in higher sales.
 On the other hand, when is large, consumers are likely to prefer superior firm A. Thus, firm A can maintain its advantageous position through greater manipulation efforts, as the difference is greater than zero and is positively correlated with .
-This implies that when is large, firm A’s manipulation intensity may significantly exceed that of B. In a such case, even if manipulation increases costs, firm B is more likely to engage in manipulation to enhance its market position and avoid being completely excluded from the market.
-Therefore, both firms will choose to manipulate with a small or a large in this case.
+This finding implies that when is large, firm A’s manipulation intensity may significantly exceed that of B. In such a case, even if manipulation increases costs, firm B is more likely to engage in manipulation to enhance its market position and avoid being completely excluded from the market.
+Therefore, both firms will decide to manipulate with a small or a large in this case.